niwald/Dotfiles/README.md

 # Dotfiles
 Dotto dotto dotto. :)
 These are my custom dotfiles for the development environment.
+Following packages are required:
++ bspwm
++ compton
++ tint2
++ rofi
++ nm-applet
++ nvidia-settings (optional)

-## BSPWM
+## bspwm
 The TWM of choice here.
+Currently the config is build to work along with XFCE.
+This means that it uses **xfsettings** and **xfce4-terminal** for a quick setup.
+However, on Arch distributions these can be replaced or removed from **bspwmrc** file.

+## compton

-## Rofi
+## tint2
+Lightweight panel with very good customization options.
+Also supports Shell scripts out of the box and provides a systray area.
+Polybar is just bloated.